-Formal responses from statutory consultees may create a need for further revisions at this stage, but the character vision should remain true throughout any changes.
+Formal responses from statutory consultees and additional community consultation may create a need for further revisions at this stage, but the character vision should remain true throughout any changes.

 Local Plan Policy BNE1

 All new development will be expected to be well designed, embrace the principles of sustainable development, encourage healthy lifestyles and enhance people's quality of life by adhering to the Design Principles below.